Ivor Dembina: Career

 Dembina attributed his early "reputation for generally doing some decent gigs" to having "the brains to make sure there is a microphone facing the right way."

 In 1987, together with club promoter, Addison Cresswell, he founded the Comedy Boom venue at the Edinburgh Festival Fringe in the basement of the Abercraig Lounge.
 It was the Edinburgh Festival Fringe's first venue that exclusively hosted stand-up comedy, and ran for five years.

 After that, his career veered towards performance.
 He created and compèred a show called Comic Abuse at Pleasance Courtyard in the late 80s, which became a successful fixture and introduced acts such as Jo Brand and Jack Dee.

 Dembina runs the Hampstead Comedy Club in North London, which he founded in 1994.
 He is cited as an early influence by Stewart Lee.
 He wrote for the first season of the Omid Djalili Show on BBC1.
 He appeared in the first season of Eye Spy as 'Jewish Dad' on Channel 4.
-He was the first stand-up comedian to perform a solo comedy show at the UK Houses of Parliament.
+He was the first stand-up comedian to perform a solo comedy show at the Houses of Parliament.

 Dembina's comedy focuses on his Jewish background and his political outlook.
 He toured his show about the Israel-Palestine conflict, 'This is Not a Subject For Comedy', in Israel and on the West Bank.
 In 1998 he wrote and performed a show entitled SadoJudaism in which he talked about the worlds of fetishism and prostitution through Jewish eyes.

 Stewart Lee credits him for correcting his microphone technique during a new act competition in 1990, calling him "the Obi-Wan Kenobi of comedy".